plaintextaccounting/plaintextaccounting/quickref/index.md

             <br>
           </span>
           <span class="c10 c8">
-            DESCRIPTION must be in double quotes, can be multiline<br>
+            PAYEE and DESCRIPTION must be in double quotes, can be multiline<br>
             No need for two spaces between account and amount</span>
         </p>
       </td>